The Fire Captain Teaching Solar and Battery Literacy for First Responders

 “There is nothing that you can do in there that’s going to mitigate that incident,” he said.
 “It’s just going to kill you.”

 If a utility battery fire isn’t threatening any lives, firefighters should adopt a defensive strategy, Birt said.
-That includes marking off a perimeter, keeping people at least 50 to 100 feet away, and preventing the fire from spreading beyond the battery installation.
+That includes marking off a perimeter, keeping people at least 50 to 100 feet away and preventing the fire from spreading beyond the battery installation.

-A cohort of firefighters prepare for Birt's solar and battery training at Cal Fire's Ione facility.
+A cohort of firefighters prepares for Birt's solar and battery training at Cal Fire's Ione facility.
 (Photo courtesy of Richard Birt)

 Birt, who retires this year from the Las Vegas fire department, doesn’t earn a salary for this work.
 His travel expenses are covered by Sunrun, the leading rooftop solar installer.
-The relationship stems from Birt's experience installing solar and battery systems in Puerto Rico after Hurricane Maria, and has grown through his work training firefighters in a state facing massive wildfires.
+The relationship stems from Birt's experience installing solar and battery systems in Puerto Rico after Hurricane Maria and has grown through his work training firefighters in a state facing massive wildfires.

 “[Captain Birt] has watched firsthand how climate change is leading to more fires and putting a growing number of human lives at risk,” said Sunrun spokesperson Andy Newbold.
 “We know he firmly believes that we need to deploy more of this technology as quickly as possible, and we are 100 percent aligned with that vision.”